chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 Inspecting our latest blueprint file reveals our .ydc file was successfully collected.

 Finally, let's build our design.
-We can pass command-line arguments directly to the plugin by entering them after the "--" argument.
+We can pass command-line arguments directly to the target by entering them after the "--" argument.
 ```
-$ orbit build --plugin yilinx -- --flash
+$ orbit build --target yilinx -- --flash
 ```
 ```
 YILINX: Synthesizing file /Users/chase/tutorials/gates/nand_gate.vhd into work...